mastery3/unbreakable/README.md

 For Fabric

-Minecraft caps your gear's potential, preventing you from making that totally not overpowered Sharpness X sword.

-This mod fixes that, so you can waste all of your experience on that sword.
-Oh, and so you actually have something to do in the deep late-game.
+Let me guess, you came here because you accidently broke your OP pickaxe with 1253125123 enchantments on it, so you searched google for a mod that would let you fix that.

+Well, here you go.

+By the way, the enchantment is labeled as Indestructible ingame to distinguish from Unbreaking.

-NOTE: This mod is only hosted on Modrinth and Github.
-Any other distributions of this mod are untrustworthy, even if the website itself is not malicious. stopmodreposts.com attempts to prevent this.
+NOTE: This mod is only hosted on Modrinth.
+Any other distributions of this mod are untrustworthy, even if the website itself is not malicious. stopmodreposts.com aims to stop these potentially malware websites.

 FAQ
 Q: Will you port this to future versions?
-A: Yep.
-The mod is pretty easy to port, so...
+A: Definitely.

 Q: Config?
-A: Yeah, once I get the fundamentals of this mod set up.
+A: Why?
+If you want the tool to have reduced damage, but not completely invincible, go back to Unbreaking III.

 Q: Can I use this in a modpack?
 A: Sure.